MjxSjx/Portfolio/Case Study 1 - bike-share analysis/SQL Results/Individual Statistical Details/README.md

--- This is the folder for all the simplier single query searches.
+-- This is the folder for all the simpler single query searches.